-Generally, this function is occupied by the Business Directors and Corporate Directors related to the Risks that correspond to them according to their activity or area of responsibility.
+Generally, this function is occupied by the Business Directors and Corporate Directors related to the risks that correspond to them according to their activity or area of responsibility.

 They are the owners of the risks and therefore, the ultimate direct managers of risk responsible in their respective areas, which include, among others, the following functions:

-- a) Execution of the Risk strategy established by the Management Committee and any guidelines determined by Logista's organizational units in terms of Risks, at all times in relation to Risk Management. - b) Detect situations of Risks and opportunities that affect the achievement of Logista's objectives within its area of responsibility. - c) Report their Risks, through their participation in the risk reporting process established for this purpose and through the tools made available to them, and communicating to the Corporate Internal Audit Directorate how many risks arise, the plans and mitigating actions proposed, as well as the degree of advancement or implementation thereof.
+- a) Execution of the risk strategy established by the Management Committee and any guidelines determined by Logista's organizational units in terms of risks - b) Detect situations of risks and opportunities that affect the achievement of Logista's objectives within its area of responsibility - c) Report their risks, through their participation in the risk reporting process established for this purpose and through the tools made available to them, and communicating to the Corporate Internal Audit Directorate how many risks arise, the plans and mitigating actions proposed, as well as the degree of advancement or implementation thereof.